stickyvalentine/scanificator/README.md

 # scanificator
-scanificator is for creating a spreadsheets of student ID numbers with the their ipad ID numbers.
+Scanificator is for creating a spreadsheets of student ID numbers with the their ipad ID numbers.
 It is intended to be used with a barcode scanner.

 ## Use: